How to Make a Resume – Tips for IT Experts

 When describing tasks, describe the tasks YOU completed!
 It is not important what tasks, in general, had to be accomplished during the project, only those YOU accomplished.

 Same thing for technologies.
 You won’t be a full stack developer just because during the project the frontend and the backend were completed.
-If you were working on the frontend, then put only that in your CV!
+If you were working on the frontend, then put only that in your resume!

 9. Include Your Degrees in Your Resume!